mananmonga/python_SQL/README.md

-# This repository contains solutions to the CS591 L1 assignments from Manan Monga
+# This repository contains a library with popular SQL operators implemented in Python to test efficiency and use of data provenance features, ML explainability libraries and also performance metric dashboards

+Topics
+Resources

 ## Pre-requisites for running queries: